Visuals to communicate research topics

 Full 2D and 3D-animation production

 The eco-museum LIVE in Iveragh commissioned Aperture Media to do an educational animation video on the geological history of the Iveragh peninsula in Kerry.
 The latter asked me to create visuals and animations for this.
-County Kerry has some spectacular geology sites and the goal was to feed the imagination of the viewer and let them see what the area looked like hundreds of millions of years ago.
+County Kerry has some spectacular geology sites and the goal was to feed the imagination of the viewer allowing them to see what the area looked like hundreds of millions of years ago.

 Having plenty of creative freedom on this, I played with a range of animation techniques from rigged 3D-character animation to standard 2D-animation to frame-by-frame animation.